industrial-edge/iih-semantics-getting-started/README.md

 ## Usage

-Once the applications is successfully deployed, data from the filling bottle machine is accessible via OPC UA to external OPC UA clients.
+Once the application is successfully deployed, data from the filling bottle machine is accessible via OPC UA to external OPC UA clients.

 It is possible to check it using UA Expert tool: